josh-works/josh-works.github.io/_posts/2022-07-03-2022-context-setting-resources-for-certain-classes-of-relationship-difficulties.md

 Here's some books that, as I've lived the last few years, have come to have particularly high explanatory power for the relationship between external events and internal experiences in my life.

-I read at a high enough rate that it's relatively painless (especially related to the potential reward) to 'read the canon'[^read-cannon]. in any given domain.
+I read at a high enough rate that it's relatively painless (especially related to the potential reward) to 'read the canon'[^read-cannon] in any given domain.
 I start with one book, and then branch out from there, either thematically or via citations/references.
 Of course I often digest related podcasts and topical digital content.

 [^read-cannon]: I mean this in the sense of 'literary/scene-setting canon' and 'accepted high-culture canon', from [https://en.wikipedia.org/wiki/Canon](https://en.wikipedia.org/wiki/Canon).
 It's analogous to looking at an issue intentionally from several different frames.
 I'm competent at identifying some instances of internal (in)consistency within frames, _and_ between frames.
 It might be obvious, but me reading a book (and referencing it) certainly ought not to be treated as an endorsement of the book or the ideas espoused within.
 I've watched "Birth of a Nation" and read _Mein Kampf_.
 I am _down_ for reading/understanding propaganda and/or the views of _very_ bad people.
 It'll be up to you to infer from context if I'm recommending something, or holding it up as an example of a bad thing.